 The sisters, Ida Rose and Zelda, were a singing and dancing team, specializing in tap and acrobatics during the Depression.
 Copies of photographs, advertisements, contracts, and clippings of many of their engagements.
 Also included is a listing of Zelda's dancing and singing engagements.

-Scrapbooks of a Missouri graphic artist containing original art, programs, exhibit announcements, correspondence, photographs, and clippings; framed announcement of American Legion Convention banquet, 1921.
+The scrapbooks of a Missouri graphic artist contain original art, programs, exhibit announcements, correspondence, photographs, clippings; American Legion convention banquet, souvenir menu art, architectural home designs, contest ribbons, and other miscellaneous artwork.

 Lyric Opera of Kansas City Records, 1958-2010, (K0646)